I did not venture to Paws [St Paul’s] that night.

 “And remember, when next we call at your house in the fields, we desire meats from your lord’s table or safe passage to your pantry where we may serve ourselves.”

 Well, we know Shakespeare didn’t die of blood-poisoning in 1604.
 However, his bitten hand might have been permanently damaged.
-This could explain why his signatures look so messy alongside those of his literate contemporaries.
+This could explain why his signatures (on the right) look so messy alongside those of his literate contemporaries.

 Shakespeare’s earliest surviving signature dates from 1612 when he was 48, so other explanations might also be health-related (he died four years later), but damage-by-cat is worth serious consideration.

 The 1612 signature is on Shakespeare’s deposition in a court case over Christopher Mountjoy’s failure to pay his daughter’s marriage portion.
 In 1604 Shakespeare, who was lodging in Silver Street with the Mountjoys, had a part in arranging the marriage.
 (The Mountjoys were French Protestant refugees, and no relation to Charles Blount, Lord Mountjoy.)

 Eight years later when the matter came to court, Shakespeare couldn’t (or wouldn’t) remember the amount of money promised.
 There are facsimiles of some of the documents and background to the court case here, though I don’t agree that Shakespeare’s involvement was “minor”.
 In 1604 he must have known what the promised sum was, even if his memory failed him in 1612.